codeforamerica/sqs-entity-resolution/docs/middleware.md

 The test suite, however, uses a `requirements.txt` file.
 This file defines specific lib versions.
 At some point in the future, the versions defined in this file might need to be upgraded.

+## Export tracker table

+The export_tracker table will continue to grow (old rows will have a status of DONE or SKIPPED).
+This shouldn't affect performance but, at some point, it could be worthwhile to create a tool to empty/truncate the table.